sanderdevries/sanderdevries.github.io/_pages/about.md

 </p>

 <p align="justify">
 I am interested in the Economics of Education and Intergenerational Mobility.
 I typically use large administrative datasets in combination with causal inference or machine learning techniques to answer relevant questions in these areas.
+For examples, please see my research page.
 </p>